13 Things to Know Before Traveling in Albania: Prepare for a Fantastic Journey

 While living in Turkey, I have tried it many times because Turks are so proud of it but those taste buds just haven’t changed yet.
 Maybe one day they will.

 With regard to alcohol, they have a pretty wide selection.
-I really enjoyed the Albanian beer I had.
+I really enjoyed the local beer I had.
 The first time I drank it I was at the top of Kruje.

 It was incredibly hot and the beer was cold so of course it was lovely.